aws/codecatalyst-blueprints/packages/blueprints/aws-serverless-tinyurl/static-assets/frontend/infra-typescript/README.md

 - `cdk bootstrap` To bootstrap the AWS Account
 - `cdk deploy` To deploy this stack to your default AWS account/region

+## Project resources

+The project contains below modules / files

+- `bin`: CDK App to synthesize the infrastructure

+- `lib`: To define the Stack definitions for the frontend infrastructure

+- `test`: To test the infrastructure code

+- `jest.config.js`: For unit test discoverability and execution

+- `package.json`: To maintain the dependencies

+- `cdk.json`: To execute the CDK code

+- `tsconfig.json`: Typescript compilation

 ## Additional resources

 See the Amazon CodeCatalyst user guide for additional information on using the features and resources of Amazon CodeCatalyst